 What remarketing techniques work for low traffic websites?

 “Cast a wide net to ensure you can hit that 1,000-member threshold (the threshold for running any remarketing campaign on Bing or AdWords) so you can start as soon as possible but also look to run concurrent audiences that visit important pages on your site or interact with your content – they may take a while longer to hit that threshold but will be worth it when they do” said Chris Hoag.

 Build your lists and layer them with creativity

-Think about the concept of omni-channel marketing.
+Think about the concept of omnichannel marketing.
 You can build lists of leads from your Social Media pages, SEO, loyalty programs, video or chat experiences, etc. These are likely to be very different people.
 So be creative about your remarketing campaign.
 Don’t just create a one size fits all ad.
 Try and tailor the ads to the different places these people might have come into contact with your brand.

 Remarketing is as much of an art as it is a science.
-But you can make good use of it to reconnect to people who’ve come across your brand or product, create micro to macro conversions, and make your business appear omnipresent.
+But you can make good use of it to reconnect with people who’ve come across your brand or product, create micro to macro conversions, and make your business appear omnipresent.